Flamaros/Flamaros.github.io/_posts/2020-03-28-Why-we-should-abandon-Cpp-compilation-speed.markdown

 If you decide to use a system programming language, it is certainly because you are aiming to get the maximum performances of the hardware your software will run on.
 Otherwise you'll certainly not choose [C++] that is known to be old and complicated.
-If performances aren't in your top priorities, some other languages with a more general purpose like [C#] or [Java] are simple to use and offer a decent level of performance.
+If performances aren't in your top priorities, some other languages with a more general purpose like [C#] or [Java] are simpler to use and offer a decent level of performance.
 There are also some other new languages like [Rust] or [Go] that may have more restricted scopes.

 So it seems natural for me to expect that [C++] compilers that are developed in this language show its capacities in